Universal trade-off structure between symmetry, irreversibility, and quantum coherence in quantum processes: Coherence cost of the operator conversion

 \subsection{Extension to the case of violated conservation law}

-In Lemma \ref{L1}, we assumed the conservation law $X_S+X_E=V^\dagger (X_{S'}+X_{E'})V$ holds.
+In Lemma \ref{L1}, we assumed that the conservation law $X_A+X_B=V^\dagger (X_{A'}+X_{B'})V$ holds.
 We can also treat the case where the conservation law is violated.
-Let us define a Hermitian operator $Z$ that describes the degree of violation of the conservation as $Z:=U^\dagger (X_{A'}+X_{B'})U-(X_{A}+X_{B})$.
-In this case, inequality \eqref{convertS} in Lemma \ref{L1} changes as follows:
+Let us define an Hermitian operator $Z$ that describes the degree of violation of the conservation as $Z:=V^\dagger (X_{A'}+X_{B'})V-(X_{A}+X_{B})$.
+In this case, inequality \eqref{convertS} in Lemma \ref{L1} is generalized as follows:

 where $\Delta_Z$ is the difference between the maximum and minimum eigenvalues of $Z$.